James Brooke (journalist)

 Brooke graduated from Yale University with a BA in Latin American studies and was a stringer for United Press International as a student.
 In 1976, he spent a semester at Pontificia Universidade Catolica in Rio de Janeiro.
+Brooke remains an active alum with Yale.
+He serves as President of the Yale Club of Berkshire County, and in 2025 ‒ as negotiations began to end the Russo-Ukrainian War ‒ he served as speaker for a Yale alumni event hosted by the Yale Club of Hartford on "What's Next for Ukraine?".

 After graduation, Brooke was a freelance reporter and part-time staffer at The Berkshire Eagle in Massachusetts from June 1977 to April 1978.
 Prior to joining the Times as a reporter in 1984, he was the South American correspondent for the Miami Herald.